ingonyama-zk/Challenges/README.md

 ---

 **Note:** By submitting your solution, you’re taking the first step toward potentially joining the Ingonyama team.
 We’re excited to see what you come up with!

-For more about our careers and team, visit our [careers page](https://www.ingonyama.com/careers).